ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/emqx/index.md

 ![data_integration_rule_2](./images/data_integration_rule_2.png)

-Now click on the “NEXT” button.
+Now click on the "NEXT" button.
 This step is to tell EMQX Cloud how to insert refined data into your ClickHouse database.

 ### Add a response action